-Feb.
-24 Registration day
+- Feb.
+23 Registration day

-Feb.
-25 Classes begin
+- Feb.
+24 Classes begin

-Mar.
-8 Last day for adding/dropping courses freely.
+- Mar.
+6 Last day for adding/dropping courses freely.
 After this day, all adding/dropping requests must be approved by course instructor and Program Advisor

-Mar.
-22 Last day for adding/dropping courses without petition to the JI Undergraduate Committee.
+- Mar.
+20 Last day for adding/dropping courses without petition to the JI Undergraduate Committee.
 The petition must also be supported by course instructor, Program Advisor, and other required documents.
 Only special cases will be approved based on discretion of the committee.

-Apr.
-5 Holiday for Tomb Sweeping
+- Apr.
+4 Holiday for Tomb Sweeping

+- Apr 30 Last day of the term

-May 1 Labor Day
+- May 1 Labor Day